-Being under anesthesia is hard on the body’s systems such as the heart, lungs, kidneys, etc.
+Being under anesthesia is hard on the body’s systems, such as the heart, lungs, kidneys, etc.

 It will take at least 24 hours for that anesthesia to wash out of the body.

 The longer a patient is under anesthesia, the longer the patient is in an “awkward” body positioning required during surgery.
-This awkward position puts some soft tissue under stress, much like leaning against a wall on an open hand places stress on the soft tissues of the wrist.
+This awkward position puts some soft tissue under stress, much like leaning against a wall with an open hand places stress on the soft tissues of the wrist.

-The longer a patient is under anesthesia the more stress these tissues will experience and the more they will be sore and achy after the surgery.
+The longer a patient is under anesthesia, the more stress these tissues will experience, and the more they will be sore and achy after the surgery.

 Just the fact that a patient will be lying in one position on a reasonably hard surface, much like lying on a carpeted floor, can produce some residual pain once the patient is removed from that position.

-Imagine lying on the floor for an hour, most people will adjust their posture to relieve the pressure points before the hour is up.
+Imagine lying on the floor for an hour.
+Most people will adjust their posture to relieve the pressure points before the hour is up.